Marais/marais.github.io/evinced/platform_pipeline_medium.md

 We developed a pipeline designed to handle traffic from multiple sources, such as a scraping and scanning service that produced massive bursts of traffic.

-The following requirements had to be addressed:
+The following requirements needed to be addressed:
-- Handle huge ingress of data
+- Handle a large volume of incoming data
 - Need the ability to update of a large number of records
-- Query response times needs to be sub-second
+- Ensure query response times are sub-second
 - Categorize items into groups based on custom functions

 # Choosing ClickHouse